 Who is this course for?

-The NZAC Leading on Technical Ice Course (LTIC) is a three-day course designed for mountaineers able to look after themselves on 35 degree snow slopes and with experience snow camping and leading traditional rock climbs.
-Participants will fly into Wye Creek and walk out following the third day of instruction.
+The NZAC Leading on Technical Ice Course (LTIC) is designed for fit mountaineers who are able to look after themselves on 35-degree snow slopes, confidently leading traditional rock climbs, have good rope management skills and experience of camping in snow.

 On the LTIC, participants will learn the following: